MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 Introducing our second category - input data.

 Someone jokingly said that ML practitioners use 99% of their time debugging and 1% writing code.
 However, there is some truth to this.
-It can be hard to debug ML products because silent bugs can quickly happen.
+It can be hard to debug ML products, and silent bugs can be one reason.

 #### An example of a silent bug
 To bring home this point, let's look at a simple example.